 Assistant Professor of Trombone

-She has appeared as guest artist and clinician at colleges and conferences throughout North America, including the 2013 International Trombone Festival, the International Women’s Brass Conference, the Midwest Band and Orchestra Clinic and the Eastern Trombone Workshop.
+She has appeared as guest artist and clinician at colleges and conferences throughout North America, including the 2016 and 2013 International Trombone Festival, the International Women’s Brass Conference, the Midwest Band and Orchestra Clinic and the American Trombone Workshop.
 Natalie is an active freelancer on the east coast.
-In addition to frequent performances with the Baltimore Symphony, she has performed with the National Symphony Orchestra, the Washington Opera and Kennedy Center Orchestras, The Washington Trombone Ensemble, The Monarch Brass and several regional orchestras and brass ensembles.
+In addition to frequent performances with the Baltimore Symphony, Natalie has performed with the National Symphony Orchestra, the Washington Opera and Kennedy Center Orchestras, the Washington Trombone Ensemble and several regional orchestras and brass ensembles.
 A new music advocate, she has commissioned several works for trombone and continues to perform and promote music by emerging composers.

-Her recent recordings include an upcoming solo CD: Broken Ground: A Celebration of Women Composers and two chamber music CDs: the grammy-nominated Interchange: Concertos by Rodrigo and Assad with the Delaware Symphony and the LA Guitar Quartet; and Shadowcatcher: Music for Winds, Brass and Percussion.
-As Euphonium soloist, Dr. Mannix won first place in the Leonard Falcone International Solo Competition and toured Europe with the Blue Lake International Band.
-She was also solo Euphonium for the Imperial Brass Band in New Jersey and a finalist in the International Tuba Euphonium Conference solo competition.
+Her recent recordings include a solo album, Breaking Ground: A Celebration of Women Composers and two chamber music CDs: the grammy-nominated Interchange: Concertos by Rodrigo and Assad with the Delaware Symphony and the LA Guitar Quartet; and Shadowcatcher: Music for Winds, Brass and Percussion.

-An avid brass pedagogue, Dr. Mannix has taught trombone at Shepherd and Georgetown Universities and has served on the faculty of Blue Lake Fine Arts Camp in Michigan.
-She has adjudicated international and area solo and ensemble competitions and serves on the competitions committee for the International Trombone Association.
+An avid brass pedagogue, Natalie has taught trombone at Shepherd and Georgetown Universities and has served on the faculty of Blue Lake Fine Arts Camp in Michigan.
+She has adjudicated international and area solo and ensemble competitions and serves as chair of the competition committee for the International Trombone Association.
 She is also an active member of the International Women’s Brass Conference.